-Botolan is a Philippine language spoken mainly in Botolan and Cabangan municipalities in the province of Zambales in Central Luzon in the Philippines.
+Botolan is a member of the Central Luzon branch of the Malayo-Polynesian language family.
+It is spoken mainly in Botolan and Cabangan municipalities in the province of Zambales in Central Luzon in the Philippines.
 In 2000 there were about 33,000 speakers of Botolan.

 Botolan is spoken by people of all ages, and they are all literate in their language.
 The language is also known as Botolan Sambal or Zambal.

 Download alphabet charts for Botolan in PDF or Excel format.